“How I Was Betrayed in 2015”: Jonathan Opens Up Amid Call to Join 2027 Race

 “Politics in the Nigerian standard is about betrayals.
 I have witnessed a lot of betrayal during the 2015 election.”

-PDP bigwigs gun for Jonathan
+PDP bigwigs rally for former President Jonathan

-Jonathan made the comment after several Peoples Democratic Party (PDP) bigwigs, particularly in the northern blocs, had tipped Jonathan as the party's flagbearer in the 2027 election.
-For instance, Sule Lamido, the former governor of Jigawa, recently said Jonathan would be the best bet for the PDP to sack President Tinubu and the ruling APC in the 2027 general election.
+For instance, Sule Lamido, the former governor of Jigawa, recently said the former leader would be the best bet for the PDP to sack President Tinubu and the ruling APC in the 2027 general election.

-He had called on the leading opposition party to make a deliberate push to ensure that the ex-president returns to the PDP, stating that no current PDP member from the southern bloc has the kind of experience of Jonathan.
+He had called on the leading opposition party to make a deliberate push to ensure that the ex-President returns to the PDP, stating that no current PDP member from the southern bloc has the kind of experience of Jonathan.

 Lamido made the call while speaking on Channels TV's Politics Today, adding that Nigerians would support anyone that the PDP put forward in the 2027 presidential election.
-Days later, the former governor denied being nominated by former President Olusegun Obasanjo to be Jonathan's running mate in the 2027 election.

 Read also